 HIPAA is much more encompassing.
 Compliance is mandated by federal law, requires risk assessments, policies/procedures for administrative, physical and technical safeguards, use of Business Associate Agreements and includes breach protocols, fines, and civil/criminal actions for noncompliance.

 Yes, PCI-DSS impacts healthcare.
 Yes, PCI-DSS activities may be part of a healthcare entity’s HIPAA Security Plan.
-No, PCI-DSS compliance does not equate to HIPAA Security Compliance and vice versa because the HIPAA plan may not proscribe every step mandated by the council.
+No, PCI-DSS compliance does not equate to HIPAA Security Compliance and vice versa because the HIPAA plan may not prescribe every step mandated by the council.
 Instead, it is best to view both through its’ own set of rules!

 For more information on complying with PCI-DSS, please contact Linda Mancini at 781-272-8001